Alex Hall Taylor

 Alex has always considered dispute resolution methods away from the court room to be essential alternatives to trial, as they are the method by which the vast majority of cases are in fact resolved.
 This led him to undertake CEDR’s course in commercial mediation, and to obtain accreditation.
-He mediates disputes while continuing his litigation practice which continues to give him up-to-date insight as to how disputes might otherwise be determined.
+He mediates and arbitrates disputes while continuing his litigation practice which continues to give him up-to-date insight as to how disputes might otherwise be determined.
 Alex believes that the flexibility of the mediation process and the confidentiality of the arbitration process enhance the prospects of achieving the early and satisfactory resolution of most disputes.

 Although Alex is willing to mediate or accept appointments as an arbitrator in most fields of civil practice, the areas in which Alex has particularly relevant experience include: